Ararira-LII River/Te awa o Āraiara

 In the Ararira-LII River catchment there has been a significant loss of wetland, freshwater ecosystems and lowland habitat.
 Water quality is degraded due to high levels of suspended sediment, nutrients (phosphorus) and faecal coliforms.
 Much of this has been caused by various productive land uses in the catchment and modification of the waterway, wetland and lagoon hydrology for drainage purposes.

-Living Water’s key focus is transforming the drain and water network into a healthy freshwater ecosystem in this productive agricultural landscape.
+Living Water’s key focus was transforming the drain and water network into a healthy freshwater ecosystem in this productive agricultural landscape.

 • 6,600ha total catchment area